-Depending on the topic, this course may count as a Group II, III, or IV course; TBD as courses are offered.
+Depending on the topic, this course may count as a Group II, III, or IV course; to be determined as courses are offered.

-FMS 490 and 491 will fulfill requirements in the category designated as appropriate by the FMS Director; both courses require permission of Director.
+- FMS 490 and FMS 491 will fulfill requirements in the category designated as appropriate by the program director; both courses require permission of the director.

-Students minoring in Film and Media Studies are encouraged to consider majoring in Film, Television, and Radio or in English with a Cinema Studies Concentration.
+- Students minoring in Film and Media Studies are encouraged to consider majoring in Filmmaking, TV and Radio or in English with a concentration in Cinema Studies.